 The person in charge outlined the cleaning regimes in the centre, this included the products and colour coded cloth system in place and also the colour coded mop system and bucket in place.
 The inspector observed appropriate storage was in use at the time of the inspection, This included a list of all products in use and a safety data sheet available for all products in use at the time of inspection.
-In addition, the inspector note form a recent audit that actions were identified to enhance the cleaning systems, which included modifying the tasks listed in the cleaning schedule to weekly, monthly tasks.

-From speaking with the person in charge and staff, it was clear that many measures were in place to protect residents from the risk of infection, while also ensuring tht these measures did not impact on residents' quality of life.
+From speaking with the person in charge and staff, it was clear that many measures were in place to protect residents from the risk of infection, while also ensuring that these measures did not impact on residents' quality of life.
 It was also evident that the person in charge and staff had helped residents to understand the implications of the COVID-19 pandemic.
 A range of information relating to infection control and Covid-19 had been developed and made available to residents in a format that suited their needs.
 This included residents rights, including rights to be healthy, hand hygiene, guide to COVID-19 for people with disabilities, personal protective equipment (PPE) and the vaccination process.